 In 2016, Penn declared itself a "sanctuary" for undocumented students, affirming that it "will not allow Immigration and Customs Enforcement (ICE) / Customs and Border Protection (CBP) / U.S. Citizenship and Immigration Services (USCIS) on our campus unless required by warrant" and that it "will not share any information about any undocumented student with these agencies unless presented with valid legal process."
 This commitment aligns with the protections afforded under the Family Educational Rights and Privacy Act (FERPA), which strictly limits the disclosure of student records, including immigration status, without explicit student consent.
-FERPA mandates that institutions safeguard the privacy of student data absent a legal warrant-would not only violate Penn's stated values but also risk breaching federal privacy laws.
+FERPA mandates that institutions safeguard the privacy of student information, and any deviation from this standard-such as compliance with federal requests for student data absent a legal warrant-would not only violate Penn's stated values but also risk breaching federal privacy laws.